IanQuan/uoft_CSC384_S23/README.md

 # uoft_CSC384_S23
-Repository for all the coursework of CSC384 Inroduction to Aritficial Intellegence Summer 2023 at University of Toronto
+Repository for all the coursework of CSC384 Inroduction to Artificial Intelligence Summer 2023 at University of Toronto